I love cooking with olive oil…

 - a slash of brandy or rum (optional)

 - 1/2 teaspoon orange zest

 - powder sugar for dusting

-Preheat oven to 350 degrees.
+- Preheat oven to 350 degrees.
 Combine all the dry ingredients and place aside.
 In another bowl.
-Whisk together the sweet potato puree, olive oil, eggs, orange juice, vanilla extract and rum or brandy.
-Carefully add the dry ingredients into the wet, making sure everything is combined but not over mixed.
-Add int he orange zest.
-Pour into an oiled 9 inch spring form pan.
+Whisk together the sweet potato puree, olive oil, eggs, orange juice, vanilla extract, and rum or brandy.
+Carefully add the dry ingredients to the wet, making sure everything is combined but not over-mixed.
+Add in the orange zest.
+Pour into an oiled 9-inch spring form pan.
 Place the springform pan onto a baking sheet and into the oven on the middle rack.
 Cook for 40-45 minutes until a toothpick inserted comes out clean.

-To make the whipped cream, add the cold heavy whipping cream to the bowl of a stand mixer with the whisk attachment.
+- To make the whipped cream, add the cold heavy whipping cream to the bowl of a stand mixer with the whisk attachment.
 Whisk for 3-4 minutes until stiff peaks form.
-Add in the powered sugar, brandy (if using) and orange zest.
+Add in the powdered sugar, brandy (if using), and orange zest.
 Continue to whisk until cream stiffens a bit more or to your desired consistency.
 Serve with cake.
 Dust cake with powdered sugar!